dansmyers/DataScienceAndAnalytics/Challenge-Projects/4-Reflective_Writing.md

 on any other experiences or sources that are helpful in answering the questions.
 Write at least one decent-length paragraph for each question;
 your full set of answers will probably be 2-3 pages.

-Upload your responses to Canvas on or before the day of the final exam.

 ## Questions

 1. Think back to how you felt at the beginning of the course.
 What were your expectations?